macoven-del/tost/docs/installation.md

 # Installation

 ## Environment Setup
-❗ Note: If you are a CDC user, please follow the set-up instructions found on Page X - [CDC User Guide](https://github.com/CDCgov/tostadas/wiki/)
+❗ Note: If you are a CDC user, please follow the set-up instructions found on [CDC User Guide](https://github.com/CDCgov/tostadas/wiki/)

 ### (1) Clone the repository to your local machine:
 * `git clone https://github.com/CDCgov/tostadas.git`